 Sales or issuances of a large number of shares of common stock in the public market (including pursuant to the equity line of credit transaction that we entered into with Ascendiant Capital Partners, LLC) or the perception that sales may occur could cause the market price of our common stock to decline.
-As of August 2, 2011, there were 47.6 million shares of common stock issued and outstanding.
-Therefore the amount of shares being registered for resale constitutes a significant percentage of the issued and outstanding shares and the sale of all or a portion of these shares could have a negative effect on the market price of our common stock.
+As of December 6, 2011, there were 53.5 million shares of common stock issued and outstanding.
+The Company recently registered 15,340,361 of shares of common stock for resale, including up to 11,977,714 shares of common stock that may be issued pursuant to warrants or other convertible securities.
+Since the effective date of the registration statement and as of December 6, 2011, 2,930,777 of the 11,977,714 shares of common stock have been issued pursuant to the convertible securities.
+Therefore, the amount of shares registered for resale constitutes a significant percentage of the issued and outstanding shares and the sale of all or a portion of these shares could have a negative effect on the market price of our common stock.
 Significant shares of common stock are held by our principal shareholders, other Company insiders and other large shareholders.
 As "affiliates" (as defined under Rule 144 of the Securities Act ("Rule 144")) of the Company, our principal shareholders, other Company insiders and other large shareholders may only sell their shares of common stock in the public market pursuant to an effective registration statement or in compliance with Rule 144.

-Some of the present shareholders have acquired shares at prices as low as \$0.001 per share, whereas other shareholders have purchased their shares at prices ranging from \$0.10 to \$0.75 per share.
+Some of the present shareholders have acquired shares at prices as low as \$0.001 per share, whereas other shareholders have purchased their shares at prices ranging from \$0.07 to \$0.75 per share.